Virtual Policy Forum Series

-The fourth event in the policy forum series will focus on needed investments in science and collaborative processes to meet contemporary biodiversity, climate and culture conservation goals.
-Hosted in collaboration with the California Landscape Stewardship Network, the 90 minute Forum will feature a keynote address from Wade Crowfoot, Secretary of the California Natural Resources Agency, who will then moderate a panel discussion featuring:
+The fourth event in the policy forum series focused on needed investments in science and collaborative processes to meet contemporary biodiversity, climate and culture conservation goals.
+Hosted in collaboration with the California Landscape Stewardship Network, the 90 minute Forum opened with a keynote address from Wade Crowfoot, Secretary of the California Natural Resources Agency, who then moderate a panel discussion featuring:

 Jeff Allenby – Director of Geospatial Technology for the Center for Geospatial Solutions, Lincoln Institute of Land Policy